 Are you iodine deficient?… An estimated 1.9 billion people worldwide have inadequate iodine intake.
 If you live in the GTA, Toronto, Niagara, Burlington, Hamilton, or Buffalo and you would like to assess iodine and associated thyroid issues, our advanced clinical nutrition protocol is ideal.

-Iodine/iodide has been used safely and effectively by 3 generations of doctors since 1816 in a 12.5-50.0 mg per day dosage range.
+Iodine/iodide has been used safely by 3 generations of doctors since 1816 in a 12.5-50.0 mg per day dosage range.

 In 1824, Jean Baptiste Boussingault observed that inhabitants near silver mining sites had a relatively low occurrence of goiter.
 [Goiter is an enlarged thyroid gland present in some hypo or hyper thyroid states.]
 Inhabitants nearby daily consumed locally sourced salt high in iodide; the same salt used in the extraction of silver.
 He recommended iodized salt to fight goiter.